Mikko's code blog

 Part 2. was already there, so I started implementing small “nudges” to the random seating chart generation.

-The nudges are simple seating functions that override the random seating chart generation according to some parts of the group rules.
-The implemented nudges were implemented based on trial and error to help with the parts that seemed hard to get right with pure change.
-E.g. one nudge handles keep-togethers so that it randomly seats the first student of the group, and the rest of the students to the closest available seats next to the first one.
+The nudges are simple seating functions that override the purely random seating chart generation according to some of the group rules.
+The implemented nudges were based on trial and error to help with the parts that seemed complicated to get right with pure chance.
+For example, one nudge handles keep-together groups so that it randomly seats the first student of the group and the rest of the students in the closest available seats next to the first one.

-We don’t care if the group-rule-nudges interfere with each other in some unwanted way.
-E.g. if keep-togethers are seated so that it prevents front-group being seated properly.
-We just generate enough potential seating charts, with enough randomness, and select the best one with the scoring part.
-Together the simple seating algorithm with separate scoring is simpler solution than just a perfect seating algorithm without scoring.
+We don’t care if the group rule nudges interfere with each other in some unwanted way.
+For example, if the keep-together groups are seated so that it prevents the front group from being seated properly, we just generate enough potential seating charts with enough randomness and select the best one with the scoring part.
+Together, the simple seating algorithm with separate scoring is a simpler solution than a perfect seating algorithm without scoring.

-The amount of seating charts we need to generate is low enough, that the UI feels instant.
-At the moment I’m using 100, but there’s still a lot of room to increase it e.g. if we need more group rule types and the current amount isn’t enough to generate at least one good one on most runs.
-There wouldn’t be any benefit in using better seating algorithm instead of brute-force (with nudges), even though it would probably be about 100 times faster.
+The number of seating charts we need to generate is low enough that the UI feels instant.
+At the moment, I’m using 100, but there’s still a lot of room to increase it, e.g., if we need more group rule types and the current amount isn’t enough to generate at least one good one on most runs.
+There wouldn’t be any benefit in using a better seating algorithm instead of brute force (with nudges), even though it would probably be about 100 times faster.

 Summary

-Could the problem you’re facing be solved with a simple and naive brute-force?
-E.g. Javascript environments in browsers can do a lot of calculations before it affects the UI in any way.
+Could the problem you’re facing be solved with simple and naive brute force?
+For example, Javascript environments in browsers can do a lot of calculations before they affect the UI in any way.

 Is it easier to check if the end result is correct than to create a correct result?
 Could you generate random or semi-random solutions until you find a suitable one with a scoring function?

-Sometimes starting with a brute-force algorithm, and reducing the search-space, can even lead to an optimal solution.
+Starting with a brute-force algorithm and reducing the search can lead to an optimal solution.
 See “Speeding up brute-force searches” in Wikipedia

 Written by Mikko Haapanen who lives and works in Helsinki, Finland building useful things.
 Twitter/X